The Long Road to Managing Life With Endometriosis: Women Speak Out

-For more information on how Health Union can help you create smarter, more effective programs for patients and caregivers, click here to learn more about our business solutions.
+Learn more about how Health Union can help you create smarter, more effective programs for patients and caregivers with business solutions in media/advertising, marketing research, and clinical services.

 *Reblin M, Uchino BN.
 Social and emotional support and its implication for health.
 Curr Opin Psychiatry.
 2008;21(2):201–205.

 Hahn RA, Truman BI.
 Education Improves Public Health and Promotes Health Equity.
 Int J Health Serv.
 2015;45(4):657–678.